By Colin Hart

 9.8 / 10

-It may not always feel like it, but the entirety of season two has been leading up to one climactic moment: the execution of “Big Pussy” Bonpensiero at the hands of Tony Soprano.
+It may not have always felt like it, but the entirety of season two has been leading up to one climactic moment: the execution of Sal “Big Pussy” Bonpensiero at the hands of Tony Soprano.
 The majority of the season has been one large misdirect, full of artful one-offs and strong character moments, but a misdirect nonetheless.

-The imagery is unforgettable — an atmospheric subconscious quality that is unlike anything on television, before or since (excepting, of course, Twin Peaks).
-The dreams are more Buñuel than Lynch, even though they are a unique creation completely of The Sopranos’ own.
-The atmosphere is never nightmarish, but it is definitely unsettling.
+The imagery is unforgettable — an atmospheric, subconscious quality that is unlike anything on television, before or since (excepting, of course, Twin Peaks).
+The dreams are more Luis Buñuel than David Lynch, even though they are a unique creation completely of The Sopranos’ own.
 Believably otherworldly, I’d call it.

-While “The Test Dream” may be more surreal, and the pairing of “Join the Club” and “Mayham” may carry more metaphysical weight, there is no moment more emotional than when a Big Pussy fish “confesses” to Tony on the boardwalk.
+While “The Test Dream” may be more surreal, and the pairing of “Join the Club” and “Mayham” may carry more metaphysical weight, there is no moment more emotional than when a Big Pussy fish “confesses” to Tony on the boardwalk, setting up the final half-hour.
 Tony now realizes what must be done.

-Aside from Richie Aprile’s last week, The Sopranos doesn’t usually approach death as some shocking occurrence.
-Creator David Chase knows that the end is inevitable for all.
-By the end of “The Knight in White Satin Armor,” Big Pussy’s fate was already sealed.
+Aside from Richie Aprile’s last week, The Sopranos doesn’t usually approach death as a shocking occurrence.
+Series creator David Chase knows that the end is inevitable for all, and by the end of “The Knight in White Satin Armor,” Big Pussy’s fate was already sealed.

-Tony and Silvio show up unexpected at Pussy’s house.
+Tony and Silvio show up unexpectedly at Pussy’s house, under the ploy that they want him to come to the marina.
 Big Puss can already tell something’s off.
-Tony uses the ruse of having to vomit to go search Pussy’s room.
-A brilliantly tense scene, expertly staged by director John Patterson — Tony finds the wire inside a box of Cubans.
+Tony then searches Pussy’s room under the ruse that he has to vomit again.
+A brilliantly tense scene, expertly staged by director John Patterson — Tony finds the wire hidden inside a box of Cuban cigars.

 From then on, it’s a slow funeral march.
 The Sopranos will use this same formula late in season five when a similar situation comes up in “Long Term Parking.”
 Tony and Sil drive Pussy to the marina, telling him they are testing out a new boat.
 Paulie is already waiting for them at the pier.